Introduction

 Funded projects will encourage broad public awareness, understanding, and appreciation of living traditions and/or grow and disseminate artistic skill and cultural knowledge within the community.

 Non-profit organizations and individual folk and traditional artists/practitioners may apply.
 To be eligible, you must reside/be based in an Appalachian Regional Commission-designated county in Ohio, Virginia, or West Virginia.
-Grant amounts are $1,000 to $10,000.
-No match is required.

 The majority of project activities must take place within ARC-designated counties.
 Eligible project activities may include: